Welsh, Carson, Anderson & Stowe: Healthcare sector

-Investment Funds
+Investment funds

-WCAS invests in growth-oriented companies within the healthcare and technology/technology-enabled services industries.
-WCAS's investment strategy is to (i) buy growth businesses in two core industries, (ii) partner with outstanding management teams and (iii) build value through a combination of operational improvements, internal growth initiatives and strategic acquisitions.

-WCAS's investment strategy is deal size agnostic.
-WCAS's activities include (i) conceiving and creating new market opportunities, (ii) providing capital to meet the needs of growing businesses and (iii) investing in growth oriented later-stage buyouts and special situations.
-For both small and large investments, focus on producing capital gains and attractive investment multiples in addition to strong internal rates of return.

 In July 2019, WCAS closed its 13th fund at $4.3 billion.
-Investors in the fund include the California State Teachers’ Retirement System, the Minnesota State Board of Investment and the Board of Education Retirement System of the City of New York.
+Investors in the fund include the California State Teachers' Retirement System, the Minnesota State Board of Investment and the Board of Education Retirement System of the City of New York.
 Since its founding in 1979, WCAS has raised thirteen private equity funds and four mezzanine capital funds: